 In HCX Connector to HCX Cloud deployments, the HCX Connector is deployed at the legacy or source vSphere environment.
 The HCX Connector creates a unidirectional site pairing to an HCX Cloud system.
 In this type of site pairing, all HCX Service Mesh connections, Migration and Network Extension operations, including reverse migrations, are always initiated from the HCX Connector at the source.

 In HCX cloud-to-cloud deployments, site pairing can be unidirectional or bidirectional:

 In unidirectional site pairing, the HCX Cloud containing the virtual machine inventory and networks (similar to HCX Connectors) will site pair to the destination HCX Cloud.
 In this type of site pairing, all HCX Service Mesh connections, Migration and Network Extension operations, including reverse migrations, are always initiated from the source HCX Cloud system.
-In this case, an administrator may see the message URL not available when viewing site pairing from the destination site.
-This is expected behavior because HCX Connector to HCX Cloud site pairing is uni-directional.
+In this case, an administrator might see the message URL not available when viewing site pairing from the destination site.
+This is expected behavior because HCX Connector to HCX Cloud site pairing is unidirectional.

 In bidirectional site pairing, the HCX Cloud systems are site paired with each other, share a common Service Mesh, and can initiate Migration and Network Extension operations from either HCX Cloud system.